-This would be a perilous endeavor leading to significant issues like the statute of limitations (too late since MICRA claim has different deadlines) if your chiropractor made your conditions more severe than the defendant’s negligence.
+This problematic endeavor would lead to significant issues like the statute of limitations (too late since the MICRA claim has different deadlines) if your chiropractor made your conditions more severe than the defendant’s negligence.

 How To Protect Against Henry Issues?

 Potential defendants in medical malpractice cases may try to blame others even when they are not named.
-Henry stands for the proposition that each at-fault person must pay their fair share of damages proportionally.
+Henry proposes that each at-fault person must pay their fair share of damages proportionally.